Giantess: Comics

 Size-changing heroines have appeared in such comics as Doom Patrol, Mighty Avengers, Marvel Adventures Avengers, Team Youngblood, and Femforce.
 In the latter series, the giantess-superheroines Tara and Garganta combine immense size and strength with beauty and femininity, and have a cult following among both men and women.
 Conversely, size-changing villainesses, such as Wonder Woman foe Giganta, use their strength and beauty for less altruistic purposes as a weapon to crush their foes.
 Giantesses are also common in the manga and anime mediums of Japan.
 She-Hulk's nickname is "The Jade Giantess", due to the main character growing in size and more powerful when becoming She-Hulk.

 The giantess also appears in modern-day art, illustration and fashion.
 UK based illustrator Emma Melton has used the giantess as a symbol in her illustrated fashion line 'Blessed by a Giantess', which aims to promote healthy body image in young girls and spread the message that 'We are all beautiful.

 Motion pictures

 The giantess theme has also appeared in motion pictures, often as a metaphor for female empowerment or played for absurd humor.
 The 1958 B-movie Attack of the 50 Foot Woman formed part of a series of size-changing films of the era which also included The Incredible Shrinking Man, The 30 Foot Bride of Candy Rock, and Village of the Giants.
 The 1993 remake of Attack of the 50 Foot Woman, starring Daryl Hannah in the title role, was advertised as a comedy; many scenes did parody earlier size-changing movies (most notably The Amazing Colossal Man), although the central theme was feminist.
 The heroine Nancy, formerly a cipher to her domineering father and husband, is empowered by her new-found size and starts to take control of her destiny, and encourages other women to do the same.
-Both versions of the movie enjoy a cult following.

-More recent movies with giantess themes are Honey, I Blew Up the Kid (1992), Malèna (2000), Dude, Where's My Car?
-(2000), Hable con ella a.k.a.
-Talk to Her (2002), Ella Enchanted (2004), The Ant Bully (2006), Igor (2008), Monsters vs. Aliens (2009) and Roger Corman's Attack of the 50 Foot Cheerleader (2012).
-In Malèna, there is a scene where the young protagonist, Renato Amoroso, fantasizes about being a few inches tall and having Monica Bellucci (Malena), pick him up and take him to her bosom.
-In Honey, I Blew Up the Kid, after Adam grew 112 feet tall and had been wandering through Las Vegas, Diane Szalinski, who was the wife of Wayne Szalinski and mother of Adam, asked her husband to enlarge her so she can hug Adam and prevent Hendrickson from harming her son.
-As she was exposed to electrical waves, Diane became a 120 foot tall giantess, but later returns to her normal size with her son Adam at her side.